Rent (musical): Act II

 Some time later, both Mark and Roger simultaneously reach an artistic epiphany, as Roger finds his song in Mimi and Mark finds his film in Angel's memory; Roger decides to return to New York in time for Christmas, while Mark quits his job to devote his efforts to working on his own film ("What You Own").
-The characters' parents, concerned and confused about their respective situations, leave several worried messages on their phones ("Voice Mail #5").
+The characters' parents, concerned and confused about their respective situations, leave several worried messages on their answering machines ("Voice Mail #5").
 On Christmas Eve, exactly one year having passed, Mark prepares to screen his now-completed film to his friends.
-Roger has written his song, but no one can find Mimi for him to play it to.
-Benny's wife, discovering Benny's relationship with Mimi, has pulled Benny out of the East Village.
+Roger has written his song, but apparently, Mimi is missing, and no one has seen her.
+Benny's wife, discovering Benny's past relationship with Mimi, has pulled him out of the East Village.
 The power suddenly blows and Collins enters with handfuls of cash, revealing that he reprogrammed an ATM at a grocery store to provide money to anybody with the code 'ANGEL'.
 Maureen and Joanne abruptly enter carrying Mimi, who had been homeless and is now weak and close to death.
 She begins to fade, telling Roger that she loves him ("Finale").
 Roger tells her to hold on as he plays her the song he wrote for her, revealing the depth of his feelings for her ("Your Eyes").
 Mimi appears to die, but abruptly awakens, claiming to have been heading into a white light before a vision of Angel appeared, telling her to go back and stay with Roger.
 The remaining friends gather together in a final moment of shared happiness and resolve to enjoy whatever time they have left with each other, affirming that there is "no day but today" ("Finale B").